-UPI for overseas Indians
+UPI for Overseas Indians

-The National Payments Corporation of India, popularly known as NPCI, is planning to make overseas forays to give India a home-grown a home-grown alternative to the SWIFT payment system.
+The National Payments Corporation of India, popularly known as NPCI, is planning to make overseas forays to give India a home-grown alternative to the SWIFT payment system.
 After its resounding domestic success, NPCI is planning to take the UPI (Unified Payments Interface) to the international market.

 India received remittances worth over $87 billion in 2021, the biggest inflow for any country tracked by the World Bank.

 Above figures show that overseas Indians remitted the largest sum inwards.
 This step taken by the NPCI will help overseas Indians a lot.
 NRIs and OCIs will be able to send money back to India in real time at lower costs.

 Ritesh Shukla, chief executive officer of NPCI International Payments Ltd., said in the remittance market, it costs an average $13 to send $200 across borders.
 He believes that it is the right time to enter the remittance market, stressing that the objective is not to displace existing platforms.